paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ![](https://www.dropbox.com/s/0ki6ybose7437k5/hand-over-degree.jpg?dl=1)

 ^
-Well, before we start handing ourselves honorary doctorates in quantum computing, let's call on the old traditional Ruby debugger, `puts`, to see if we can get an impartial view of what the value of `name` is before the `name.nil?` check.
+Well, before we start handing ourselves honorary doctorates in quantum computing, let's call on the old traditional Ruby debugger, `puts`, to see if we can get an impartial view of what the value of "`name`" is before the `name.nil?` check.

 ---
 [.background-color: #F0F0F0]